 God breaks down the wall of partition,[17] there is a special anointing when brethren live together in unity,[18] the goal of the body is believers is that we come in the unity of the faith and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ:…[19] Through community we become mature and well-developed, not deficient in any way.[20]

-His Word gives us every thing we need that pertains to this life and godliness,[21] so we can shine as lights in the midst of a crooked and perverse generation[22]while preferring others above ourselves.[23]Being a part of a body, we can use the encouragement and strength God gave us to help others going through the same things.
+His Word gives us every thing we need that pertains to this life and godliness,[21] so we can shine as lights in the midst of a crooked and perverse generation[22], while preferring others above ourselves.[23]Being a part of a body, we can use the encouragement and strength God gave us to help others going through the same things.
 There is no better way than to model the love, forgiveness, and every other fruit of the Spirit of God than being in community with others.
 Living amongst others, you regularly exercise love, self-sacrifice, joy (putting Jesus first, then others, then YOU!), peace (the breaking down of the partitions between people), longsuffering, gentleness, goodness, faith, meekness (power under control), and self-control.

 In community, you bear one another’s burdens,[24] comforting each other with the promises of Christ’s return,[25] and learn to be patient with others.[26]
 We are stronger together than we are individually.[27]